-Metal results are compared to background levels and published national averages for urban areas.
+Metal results are compared to background levels, published national averages for urban areas and a statewide rural soil survey.
 Soil and ash are not homogeneous and can contain materials that can account for an occasional inconsistent result.
 Hence, a single elevated or depressed value will not be assumed to be indicative of a change at a specific site.
 Rather, the pattern of values for that specific element must demonstrate a statistically significant difference, which may be indicative of a real environmental change.
-In general, the metal results for 2007 fall within the expected range of values for urban areas and demonstrate no significant variation from background levels.
+In general, the metal results for soil fall within the expected range of values with the exception of one sample.
+The fall soil sample at Jamesville Beach indicated levels of lead, mercury, and zinc higher that those historically found at the site.
+Since the 2008 data was atypical for this site and because the 2009 data was available at the time of report preparation, it is discussed in the detailed Soil Metals report.
+The 2009 sampling at Jamesville Beach indicated levels typical of historical data at this site.
+In general, the metal results for 2008 fall within the expected range of values for urban areas and demonstrate no significant variation from background levels.